lisapps/React-boilerplate-with-Express-API-using-Parcel/README.md

+** In testing - please do not use this yet!! **

-This is a boilerplate based off the tutorial used here (and create-react-app.): https://www.freecodecamp.org/news/create-a-react-frontend-a-node-express-backend-and-connect-them-together-c5798926047c/
+This is a boilerplate based off the tutorial used here: https://www.freecodecamp.org/news/create-a-react-frontend-a-node-express-backend-and-connect-them-together-c5798926047c/

 and here: